Coffee tampers – what are they? FAQ

 The disks are visible in the product images.
 The disk is neither removable or replaceable and will scratch over time if used for this purpose.
 It is better to use the palm of the hand for tapping.
 Hand tapping is more accurate and becomes second nature with practice.

-A tamper with a diameter of 58.4mm will only fit third party baskets .
+A tamper with a diameter of 58.5mm will usually only fit third party baskets .
 It will not fit the vast majority of standard baskets.
 It will be too big.

-Most noteworthy is unless the basket purchased specifically states best used with a 58.4mm tamper, don’t bother.
+Most noteworthy is unless the basket purchased specifically states best used with a 58.5mm tamper.
 Get the 58mm Convex or flat.